alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **What is the compiler?**

-The compiler is another loop that runs inside of the interpreter loop, it compiles in the tokens for any words with a run time action, and it runs the words with compile time actions.
+The compiler is another loop that runs inside of the interpreter loop, it compiles in the tokens for any words with a run time action, and it immediately while compiling, runs the words with compile time actions.

 It also compiles in any literal values.

 **Literal values**